 and 551 million years ago which contains layers that are composed

 The team behind the research believed that the fossils

 were the developing offspring of extremely primitive sponge-like

 creatures.
 To resolve the delicate internal structures, the scientists

 used a technique known as microfocus x-ray computed tomography (microCT).

 The method allowed the team to construct 3D images of the tiny fossils.

 Computer software was then used to analyse individual cells.

+University in the US.
 Inside, the team found kidney-shaped structures

-    believe could be nuclei or other subcellular components.
+which they believed could be nuclei or other subcellular components.